jacekturek/fuzyecon/README.md

 >
 > ℹ️ fuzzy sets can be a good research tool
 >
-> ℹ️ here to combine it with the mathematical economics and formulas
+> ℹ️ combined with the mathematical economics and formulas

-Here is the description how to use some fuzzy set "sets" features:
+Here is the description on how to use some features of the fuzzy set "sets" lib:

 https://juandes.github.io/FuzzyLogic-R/docs/fuzzy_tutorial